samuel-book/samuel-1/_sources/introduction/abstract.md

 # Abstract

 **Background**: Stroke is a common cause of adult disability.
 Expert opinion is that about 20% of patients should receive thrombolysis to break up a clot causing the stroke.
-Currently 11-12% of patients in England and Wales receive this treatment, ranging between 2% and 25% between hospitals.
+Currently 11-12% of patients in England and Wales receive this treatment, ranging from 2% to 25% between hospitals.

 **Objectives**: Enhance national stroke audit by understanding of the key sources of inter-hospital variation and how a target of 20% thrombolysis may be reached.